Lung Cancer: Causes, Symptoms and Screening

 Types of lung cancer

-There are two main types of lung cancer — non-small cell lung cancer and small cell lung cancer.
+There are two main types of lung cancer:

 Adenocarcinoma is a non-small cell lung cancer that is more commonly found in women and non-smokers, and it’s the most common type of lung cancer for people under 45.
-The incidence of adenocarcinoma of the lung is on the increase in the UK and it is now one of the most common types of lung cancer.
+The incidence of adenocarcinoma of the lung is on the increase in the UK, and it is now one of the most common types of lung cancer.

 Lung cancer symptoms